 2. “Mission: Impossible — Ghost Protocol” (2011) — “Ghost Protocol” is to “Mission: Impossible” what “Fast Five” is to the “Fast and Furious” franchise.
 It simply brings it to another level.

 Beginning with Ethan in prison and his team breaking him out, we see right away that the team dynamic is beginning to take hold and become a focal point.
-Soon after the team is framed for bombing the Kremlin, they go after a nuclear extremist (the actual bomber) believes nuclear war is necessary to reset civilization.
+Soon after the team is framed for bombing the Kremlin, they go after a nuclear extremist (the actual bomber) who believes nuclear war is necessary to reset civilization.
 With no help from the government, the team is on their own with limited technology and assistance.

 Whereas the previous installment focused on Hunt’s personal life and character, “Ghost Protocol” focuses on teamwork and chemistry.
 With new addition William Brandt (Renner, who was originally supposed to take over the franchise) in the mix, and Benji (Simon Pegg) now in the field rather than strictly behind the desk, there is a strong family element in play.